ricardobranco777/cloudview/README.md

     --filter-aws NAME VALUE             may be specified multiple times --filter-azure FILTER               Filter for Azure
     --filter-gcp FILTER                 Filter for GCP
-    --filter-nova NAME VALUE            may be specified multiple times
+    --filter-openstack NAME VALUE       may be specified multiple times
 ```

 **NOTES**: